Date of Last Review: 5 December 2024

 We are committed to acting ethically and with integrity in all our business dealings and relationships.

-We will undertake a due diligence process for all new suppliers.
-We will ask to see their own modern slavery statements and if these are not available, we will ask them to positively affirm that they are not involved in modern slavery or human trafficking.
+We undertake a due diligence process for all new suppliers.
+We ask to see their own modern slavery statements and if these are not available, we ask them to positively affirm that they are not involved in modern slavery or human trafficking.

 We will not support or deal with any business knowingly involved in modern slavery and human trafficking.
 If an existing or potential supplier were to be suspected of having links to modern slavery and human trafficking, our arrangements with them will immediately cease.